Praneeth572/Eenadu_autodownloader_Script/README.md

 pyautogui, selenium, smtplib, email, PIL

-Run the script and dont perform any actions on the system until the script executes!
+Run the script and don't perform any actions on the system until the script executes!